DxyonTVG/VoynichManuscript/README.md

 a word derived from french's douche' which is derived from latin 'DUX' which means leader!!

 Translation 2!!!
-Pol Olshy = Polticians argues to make something difficult for crimes commited in large quantities of people with a leader??
+Pol Olshy  Fcholy shol dpchy = Polticians argues to make something difficult for crimes commited in large quantities of people with a leader??

 Oty means over the year which derives from english military and government!